 - View a weekly list of applications received and decisions made

-- View and monitor the progress of applications
+- View the progress of applications

-- View all associated documents including consultations responses
+- View all associated documents, including consultations responses

-- View and make public comments/representations
+- View and make public comments/representations/objections

-- Search for appeals that have been lodged and any appeal decisions
+- Search for appeals and outcomes

 Applications Going to Development Control Committee/Panel

-Contacting your Ward Councillor
+Contacting Your Ward Councillor

-If you were notified of the application or have submitted written comments we will let you know if the applicant appeals.
-We will let the Planning Inspectorate have copies of your letters.
+If you were notified of the application or have submitted written comments, we will let you know if the applicant appeals and provide the Planning Inspectorate with any copies of your letters.

-Last Updated: 4 May 2018
+Last Updated: 19 September 2018